 Play your part - keep a social distance.

-Get a mass community test if you don't have symptoms
+Get a rapid flow test if you don't have symptoms

 Take a test to find out if you do not have COVID-19 symptoms, but are infectious and could spread the infection to others.
 This is called being asymptomatic.

 Getting tested helps to reduce the spread of the virus in your community.

 How to get a rapid flow test:Twice-weekly rapid lateral flow testing

 Most people with coronavirus have at least 1 of these symptoms: